William-Dbt/piscine-python_data_science/README.md

   - ex00: Discover of python classes and abstract ones
   - ex01: Discover of classmethod and \_\_str\_\_ and \_\_repr\_\_ specials methods with heritage
   - ex02: Discover of multiple heritage in classes
+  - ex03: Discover of surcharge operators +, -, *, /

 ***Module 04***: Structure Design.